 Private key management

-This chapter is meant to give an overview of private key management schemes, including descriptions of available approaches, some advice and best practices.
-After this chapter, you should be able to choose a solution that is well suited to your product’s use case, and understand best-practices for the implementation of it.
+This chapter is an overview of private key management schemes, including descriptions of available approaches, advice, and best practices.
+After this chapter, you should be able to choose a solution that is suited to your users.